Cat’s Claw Review

 However, while the cat’s claw may help with reducing inflammation, there is no evidence to support that it can stop joint damage from worsening.

-And given the small number of sample subjects, it is recommended that larger studies are conducted to confirm these benefits.
+And given the small number of sample subjects, it is recommended that more extensive studies are conducted to confirm these benefits.

 2. Cat’s Claw Can Boosts Immunity